OutSystems/docs-support/src/enterprise/upgrade/how-are-versions-numbered.md

 In most scenarios, the version is identified by the three first numbers: **[Major].[Feature].[Patch]**.
 However, in some cases, you need to identify a very specific build and, in this case, you should use the three numbers and the build ID.

-**Note:** All the latest OutSystems 11 releases follow the new version number format.
-Check [this page](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Previous_version_number_format) for more information on the version number format used in older OutSystems 11 releases, as well as in all OutSystems version 10 releases.

 ### Example

 The following table illustrates the usage of version numbers in 3 different types of releases: